 The module was initiated to address a recognised unmet need for educational training tools to upskill clinicians in stroke telestroke workflow, particularly in rural, regional and remote settings.
 Users of the first TACTICS VR module also highlighted the need for an expansion module focussed specifically on telehealth.
 The project is part of the larger, state-wide NSW Telestroke Service project introducing and implementing telehealth practices in hospitals throughout NSW.

-The TACTICS VR – Telehealth module has been developed through extensive consultation with relevant stakeholders and experts in the field, to ensure all training is evidence-based and relevant.
+The TACTICS VR – Stroke Telehealth module has been developed through extensive consultation with relevant stakeholders and experts in the field, to ensure all training is evidence-based and relevant.
 In virtual reality, users are guided through a real-world stroke patient case with specific emphasis on telestroke communication and consultation processes.
 Users are provided with real-time feedback on critical decision-making.
 Further, anonymous training data is automatically collected to provide insight into VR usage and inform training implementation.

-In TACTICS VR – Telehealth, users walkthrough a real stroke case with an emphasis on telehealth interactions.
+In TACTICS VR – Stroke Telehealth, users walkthrough a real stroke case with an emphasis on telehealth interactions.
 Content is organised across the following scenes: